 Affidavits of Support themselves are also subject to increased scrutiny.
 Consular officers are allowed to consider “what-if” situations, such as whether a sponsor will actually support the applicant, and to request additional evidence if they have doubts.
 Past use of public benefits by sponsors or members of their household could also be weighed against applicants.

-Past use of public benefits by an applicant’s family members, including their U.S.-citizen children in theory, can also be weighed against them by consular officers as part of their deliberations.
-And sponsoring relatives’ past use of public benefits can be weighed against applicants, too, especially if they’ve used benefits in the past 3 years.
+Past or current use of public benefits by the applicant’s sponsoring relative, as well as by an applicant’s family members, including their U.S.-citizen children (in theory), can also be weighed against them by consular officers as part of the evaluation process.
+Use of public benefits in the past 3 years by the household members of the sponsoring relative can be weighed against applicants, too.

 Applicants’ health conditions are now a heavily weighted factor for the purposes of making a public charge determination.
 If you have serious health problems, you could be expected to show proof that you have medical insurance or the ability to pay for your medical expenses while you’re in the United States.

 Consular officers must now give much more weight to an applicant’s job history and employment prospects when making a public charge determination.
 Applicants with gaps in their job history could face increased questioning, and officers may also demand evidence regarding their future employment plans in the United States.
 That could include additional questions about their education and job skills or questions regarding potential job offers.

 Previous visa denials on public charge grounds are also given much more weight by consular officers.
 That means it’s much harder for applicants to obtain visas if they’ve previously been denied a visa on public charge grounds — and makes it important to try to ensure a visa application is completed accurately and smoothly the first time around.